hendrtd/engr-1110/docs/modules/m00/structure.md

 # Module Structure

-Each of the seven content modules has the same structure with the following components.
+Each of the 14 content modules has the same structure with the following components.

 - **Module Overview:** A brief introduction to the module content.